-Next, we show that a biclique subgraph is a partitioned biclique of a graph $G$ if and only if the vertices in $G$ that is not in the biclique form an independent set in $G$.
+Next, we show that a biclique subgraph is a partitioning biclique of a graph $G$ if and only if the vertices in $G$ that are not in the biclique form an independent set in $G$.